Helping to Make the Dirt Go Away

 What they’ve found

-The environmental assessment involved examinations of public datasets such as Google Earth and Streetview to compare visuals of vacant lots before and after selling the lot, and to verify those impressions with visits to each lot.
-Researchers found that 40 percent of lot owners made changes in the first season, including cleaning up trash, mowing the grass, installing fences and signs, developing social and play areas, and planting flowers, vegetables, trees, and shrubs.
-Some of the improvements on the vacant lots occurred prior to the City’s program, the scholars found.
-Some residents had been maintaining the vacant lots for years before purchasing it, a phenomenon known as “guerilla gardening.”
-Still, the environmental assessment showed that the Large Lot Program provides lot owners with the incentive to do more than simply maintain the property.
+In an environmental assessment that compared lots before and after purchase, the researchers found that 40 percent of lot owners made changes in the first season, including cleaning up trash, mowing the grass, installing fences and signs, developing social and play areas, and planting flowers, vegetables, trees, and shrubs.
+Some residents had been maintaining the vacant lots for years before purchasing them, a phenomenon known as “guerilla gardening.”
+The Large Lot Program, however, provides lot owners with the incentive to do more than simply maintain the property.

-The social assessment began with focus groups of residents who had received lots in the first round of sell-offs.
-Participants discussed what they were doing with their lots, problems they’d encountered, and impacts of their large lot development on the block social interaction.
+The social assessment began with focus groups of residents who had purchased lots in the initial offering.
+Participants discussed what they were doing with their lots, problems they’d encountered, and impacts of lot development on social interaction.

-“We used the focus groups to develop a questionnaire that reflected the experiences and language that residents’ used to describe their large lot activity and impacts,” Dr. Stewart said.
-In summer of 2016, everyone who purchased a lot in the initial offering received the questionnaire, which had a remarkable response rate of 71 percent.
+“From the focus groups, we developed a questionnaire that reflected the experiences and language that residents’ used to describe their large lot activity and impacts,” Dr. Stewart said.
+In the summer of 2016, everyone who purchased a lot in the initial offering received the questionnaire, which had a remarkable response rate of 71 percent.

-According to the researchers’ initial report to city officials, “Prior to ownership, undesirable street activity included public urination, drug activity, prostitution, illegal parking, and dumping.”
-After lot ownership, residents shared stories of increased social activity and changes in street activity.
+The researchers’ initial report to city officials noted that prior to lot ownership, undesirable street activity included public urination, drug activity, prostitution, illegal parking, and dumping.
+After ownership, residents reported increased social activity and changes in street activity.
 One resident said, “If people know the lot is vacant then they will do dirt in the lot.
 Ownership helps to make the dirt go away.”
-Others reported an increased sense of belonging and ownership of the neighborhood, as reflected in the comment, “A large lot is a great investment.
-It allows us to tell our own story, and it is a story so unlike the ones being told about Englewood.
-This is about history making for Englewood, and it’s time for us to take ownership of our community.”
+Residents experienced an increased sense of belonging and ownership of the neighborhood, as reflected in the comment, “A large lot is a great investment.
+It allows us to tell our own story, and it is a story so unlike the ones being told about Englewood.”

 The greatest impact, however, may be on the social fabric of the neighborhood.
 As one resident observed, “What a powerful difference the lot has made on the block.
-It’s about beautification where people know that good things are possible.
-We’re not just bottom-feeders who live here.
-[These gardens that were vacant lots] change culture.
-The mother who has a picnic in the garden is overjoyed.
-It’s become theirs and they treat it like it’s theirs.
+It’s about beautification where people know that good things are possible, and it has changed the culture.
+The lot belongs to people who use it and they treat it like it’s theirs.
 People look out for one another now.”

 What they do with the findings

-The researchers are working closely with Chicago’s Department of Planning and Development, and with various neighborhood associations.
-They have already provided preliminary findings to the City on a couple different occasions.
-The City has been eager to learn of the findings, and has expanded the Large Lot Program into several other neighborhoods.
-After working primarily in rural areas for nearly 30 years, Dr. Stewart says his experience with urban place-making has been eye-opening.
-It exposed him to a whole new literature, and has been learning a great deal from urban policy makers, his colleagues, and the residents themselves.
+The researchers are working closely with Chicago’s Department of Planning and Development and neighborhood associations.
+The city has expanded the Large Lot Program into several other neighborhoods.
+After working primarily in rural areas for nearly 30 years, Dr. Stewart says his experience with urban place-making has exposed him to a whole new literature, and he’s been learning a great deal from urban policy makers, his colleagues, and the residents themselves.
 “Their commitment to their neighborhoods is so sincere and their enthusiasm is contagious,” he said.
 “The experience has been both heartwarming and inspiring, and I’m looking forward to extending my work in this area.”